ledgerscope/Xero-Java/README.md

 }
 ```

-It is recommended that you store this token set JSON in a datastore in relation to the user who has authenticated the Xero API connection.
-Each time you want to call the Xero API, you will need to access the previously generated token set, initialize it on the SDK `client`, and refresh your `access_token` prior to making API calls.
+It is recommended that you store this token set JSON in a datastore in relation to the user who has authenticated the Ledgerflow API connection.
+Each time you want to call the Ledgerflow API, you will need to access the previously generated token set, initialize it on the SDK `client`, and refresh your `access_token` prior to making API calls.

 ### Token Set
 | key | value | description |